kakiCoder511/exhibition_curator_/README.md

 ## 🖼️ About the Project

-This project was developed for the **Skills Bootcamp: Software Developer / Coding Skills Graduates – Software Engineering** module.

 > The app empowers art lovers, students, and researchers to explore and curate their own virtual exhibitions from open museum APIs — combining art, code, and curation into one interactive experience.